carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ## Set the conserved-enzymes database

-When using EvoMining you often will wish to construct your own conserved enzymes database.
+When using EvoMining, oftenly you will desire to construct your own conserved enzymes database.
-To know more about how to configure database consult the EvoMining wiki in the [EvoMining databases](https://github.com/nselem/evomining/wiki/Databases-Conformation) part.
+To know more about how to configure a database, consult the EvoMining wiki in the [EvoMining databases](https://github.com/nselem/evomining/wiki/Databases-Conformation) part.
 Natural products database could also be replaced for another set of genes that are "true positives", for example a set of regulatory genes.

-As an example lets transform the file `cpsg.query` into the format of this database.
+As an example let's transform the file `cpsg.query` into the format of this database.
 This file contains the aminoacid sequence of the _cpsG_ gene.
-Lets first copy this file into what will become our conserved-enzymes database.
+Let's first copy this file into what will become our conserved-enzymes database.
 ~~~
 $ cp cpsg.query cpsg_cdb
 ~~~
 {: .language-bash}

-Now, we need some edition, open de nano editor and change the first line `>cpsg` to `>SYSTEM1|1|phosphomannomutase|Saga `.
-EvoMining conserved-database needs a four-field format pipe-separated tha contains the name of the metabolic system, that the enzyme belong (SYSTEM1), a consecutive number of the enzyme (1 in this case), the function of the enzyme, and finally, an abbreviation of the organism Saga, (_S.
+Now, we need some edition.
+Open nano editor and change the first line `>cpsg` to `>SYSTEM1|1|phosphomannomutase|Saga `.
+EvoMining conserved-database needs a four-field format pipe-separated that contains; the name of the metabolic system to which the enzyme belongs (SYSTEM1), a consecutive number of the enzyme (1 in this case), the function of the enzyme, and finally, an abbreviation of the organism Saga, (_S.
 Agalactiae_).
-Why?
-It was the way we needed EvoMining for its first use and we have not changed the headers.
+The reason behind this is that this was the way we needed EvoMining for its first use and we have not changed the headers.
 ~~~
 $ nano cpsg_cdb
 ~~~